If you’re even remotely familiar with the coaching business, then you’ve probably seen a little buzzword floating around in the blogosphere: niche.

 Life is about those big moments.

-Having kids, graduating from college, moving to a new city.
-You name it, a transitional coach has probably dealt with it.
+Having kids, graduating from college, moving to a new city—you name it—a transitional coach has probably dealt with it.

 Though these big moments are exciting, they can be scary and uprooting, too!
 People often struggle to cope with big life changes, so transitional coaches are the perfect go-to for putting things in perspective and helping clients make those big life changes as enjoyable as possible.

 If you want to see a transitional coach in action, check out Linda Roszak Burton.
-She helps people and organizations through various life and business transitions and guides them on cultivating a positive, psychologically safe, and inspiring culture.
+She helps people and organizations through various life and business transitions and guides them in cultivating a positive, psychologically safe, and inspiring culture.

 BUT.
 (Ah yes, there’s always a but.)